-Civic engagement is fundamental to good governance, and crowdsourcing is a powerful way to draw in an enormous range of constituencies to hear what they feel is crucial to making their city a better place.
+Crowdsourcing brings more than voters to the table.
+Civic engagement is fundamental to good governance.
+Besides, crowdsourcing is a powerful way to draw in an enormous range of constituencies to hear what they feel is crucial to making their city a better place.
 Below are a few examples of civic engagement accomplished via crowdsourcing.

 First established in Baltimore, multiple cities have developed a 311 service as a crowdsourcing and civic engagement method.
-They were developed in part because research found that many people only knew how to contact the city through 911, which was both burdening the emergency system with unnecessary calls and frustrating citizens who needed to offer feedback to the correct department.
+They were developed in part because research found that many people only knew how to contact the city through 911.
+It was both burdening the emergency system with unnecessary calls and frustrating citizens who needed to offer feedback to the correct department.

 The Icelandic Constitution

 As surprising as it might sound, entire constitutions have been crowdsourced.
-In the wake of protests in 2009 over financial systems in which citizens of Iceland demanded substantial change to the country’s laws, a constitutional council was elected and a multi-level crowdsourcing initiative was launched.
-The suggestions gathered were ultimately developed into recommendations in line with the Icelandic legal system, providing a constitution that suited the majority thinking in the country.
+In the wake of protests in 2009 over financial systems in which citizens of Iceland demanded substantial change to the country’s laws.
+A constitutional council was elected and a multi-level crowdsourcing initiative was launched.
+The suggestions gathered were ultimately developed into recommendations in line with the Icelandic legal system.
+It provide a constitution that suited the majority thinking in the country.

 Boston’s Third Spaces